 “Now, today, the roof is very low indeed and continuing to close in on us.
 Things are bad… tight… but they’re going to get worse.
 Today it’s harder than ever and it’s harder all the time to move money out of the States.
 We are living through the era I predicted years ago…”

 As I listened to our banker friend and watched the others around the table all nod their heads slowly in dejected agreement, I thought how strange the conversation might seem to the casual passer-by.

-Yesterday at lunch, I realized how my perspective has shifted.
+During that lunch, I realized how my perspective had shifted.
 I’m not paranoid, but I am paying attention.

 Lief and I do business and have investments in many different countries.
 Lief manages the administration for all these activities.
 He is on the front lines and in the trenches, dealing with banks around the world every day.
 He knows from firsthand experience the challenges, the frustrations, and the restrictions faced today by anyone (but especially by an American) trying to do business, make investments, and move money around the world.

 The Ideal First Step For Going Offshore

 There is something known as the Five Flags paradigm for going offshore.
 Banking is one of the Five Flags, one of the opportunities for diversifying your capital, your assets, your investments, and your future overseas.
 For years, we’ve been recommending banking as an ideal option for anyone just getting started with this go-offshore stuff.
 It’s the easiest best first step, we’ve long said.